El Paso, TX

 Most items are served individually or by the pound, but they do have some plates available with rice and beans such as the Plato Mexicano shown in the photo.
 Although this was not the absolute best Mexican plate I have had in El Paso, it is a good deal for the money, and is far above the Mexican food I can find in other areas such as Oklahoma City.
 The Red Enchilada was particularly noteworthy as being a good representative of El Paso style Mexican food.
 It was not too spicy but had a good flavor.

 The Chile Relleno did not stand out much from others in the city except for the fact that the rajas con queso on top were so flavorful that they turned it into a somewhat exceptional relleno.
+One notable feature about the rellenos is that they remove the seeds.

 The Shredded Beef Taco was good but was a little lacking in flavor compared to some others in the city.